Special Educational Needs & Disabilities (SEND) Information Report

-> - At the end of key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally.
+- At the end of each key stage (eg at the end of Year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and these are the results that are published nationally.

-- Children may have an IEP / personal targets which will be reviewed, and a future plan made.
+- Children may have a support plan / personal targets which will be reviewed, and a future plan made.

-- The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.
+- The progress of children with an EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.

 - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.